 How to Tell Someone Is Lying – Their Eyes will Give them Away

 At some point in your life, you will feel like you are being lied to.
 It might be your parents, your children, your friends, or your spouse doing the lying.
-And although you cannot put your finger quite on what makes you suspicious, you know that something is off kilter.
-This is called intuition and everybody has it.
-For some people their intuition about whether they are being lied to or not is stronger than it is for others.
-And for many people this intuition is blinded by jealousness, insecurity, and even distrust – that corrodes the natural ability to see lies.
-This is why it is very important for people to learn how to tell if someone is lying.
+Although you may not be able to put your finger on exactly what makes you suspicious, you know that something is off.
+This feeling is called intuition, and everyone has it.
+For some people, their intuition about whether they are being lied to is stronger than for others.
+However, for many, this intuition can be clouded by jealousy, insecurity, and even distrust, which corrodes the natural ability to detect lies.
+This is why it is so important to learn how to tell if someone is lying.

-There are some pretty indicative clues you can use to tell if someone is lying.
-For one thing, body language seems to say a lot more than just our words do.
-Some of the most common aspects of body language that seem to be able to accurately predict lying are as follows.
-For one thing, it is a natural instinct to NOT make eye contact with someone when you aren’t telling the truth.
-Of course, many people avoid eye contact because they are timid as well.
-But if you ask someone who is comfortable with you a direct question and they immediately look away, you can suspect some dishonesty.
+There are several indicative clues you can use to determine if someone is lying.
+For one, body language often speaks louder than words.
+Some of the most common aspects of body language that can accurately predict dishonesty include the following: It’s a natural instinct to avoid making eye contact when you aren’t telling the truth.
+Of course, many people avoid eye contact because they are shy or timid as well.
+But if you ask someone who is comfortable with you a direct question and they immediately look away, it’s a red flag for dishonesty.

-Private detectives and professional interrogators also look for people to constantly touch the face, throat, and mouth.
-As a while, when people lie, they don’t make a lot of arm movements, but when they do, it will likely be towards one of these three regions.
-Additionally, it is common to touch or scratch the nose.
-One way to double check, this response in people is to ask a question once and then do it again at another time.
-If the reaction is the same, you might have a little white lie on your hands.
+Private detectives and professional interrogators also watch for people who constantly touch their face, throat, or mouth.
+While people may not make many arm movements when lying, when they do, it’s often directed towards one of these three regions.
+Another common sign is the act of touching or scratching the nose.
+One way to double-check this response is to ask the same question at different times.
+If the reaction remains the same, you might be dealing with a little white lie.

-If you want to tell if someone is lying, and this person is close to you – try watching him or her when they tell little white lies to other people.
-What you will notice is that they have a pattern of behavior they participate in when they lie that will remain consistent regardless of who they are telling the lie to.
+If you want to tell if someone is lying, and the person is close to you, try observing them when they tell little white lies to others.
+What you’ll notice is that they follow a consistent pattern of behavior when they lie, no matter who they’re telling the lie to.

-Timing is also critical in the liar.
-You will notice that when people lie they stutter or seem to be caught off guard by something.
-They may slow down or speed up how fast they talk, and their gestures may seem erratic.
-Look for timing mechanisms to be off such as a smile that doesn’t accompany a verbal reaction or vice versa.
-For instance, if you ask your husband if he likes the new meal, you cooked; an honest response would be a pleased facial expression ALONG with words that correspond.
-But if he says, “It’s great!” and then smiles afterwards rather than during, you can bet he will be ordering take out as soon as you go to bed.
+Timing is also critical when detecting a lie.
+You’ll notice that when people lie, they may stutter or seem caught off guard.
+They may slow down or speed up how quickly they speak, and their gestures can become erratic.
+Look for timing discrepancies, such as a smile that doesn’t accompany a verbal response, or vice versa.
+For example, if you ask your husband if he likes the new meal you cooked, an honest response would include a pleased facial expression along with words that correspond.
+But if he says, “It’s great!” and smiles afterwards rather than during, you can bet he will be ordering takeout as soon as you go to bed.
 In other words, look for responses that seem fake.

 By nature, most people know that lying is wrong.
-In other words, it makes them uncomfortable and causes a pretty noticeable physical reaction.
-This is exactly why lie detector tests work, because they are monitoring the internal, subconscious responses to lying.
-So similarly, when you are trying to tell if someone is lying, you may notice that they make a concerted effort NOT TO.
-They may avoid the question or answer it with a question of their own.
-They also will commonly turn the question around or hide their own guilty feelings by displacing them on the person they are talking to.
-In very detailed studies of lying, people often leave out pronouns completely or change the context with which they say them.
-Most often, people that are lying have a completely different way of talking that can be quite obvious to someone who knows them well.
-For this reason, pathologists trained to detect lies in people will often video tape a person talking in their normal tone of, during a normal conversation so they can compare them to how to how they speak when they are being questioned.
+It makes them uncomfortable and triggers a noticeable physical reaction.
+This is why lie detector tests work, as they monitor the internal, subconscious responses to lying.
+Similarly, when you’re trying to tell if someone is lying, you may notice that they make a concerted effort not to lie.
+They might avoid the question or respond with a question of their own.
+They may also turn the question around or displace their own guilty feelings onto the person they are speaking with.
+In detailed studies of lying, people often omit pronouns or alter the context in which they use them.
+Most often, those who are lying have a completely different way of speaking, which can be quite obvious to someone who knows them well.
+This is why pathologists trained to detect lies often videotape a person’s normal tone during a typical conversation so they can compare it to how they speak when being questioned.

-So…are you getting the facts or a bunch of fiction?
-While it can be good to arm yourself with the knowledge of how to detect when someone is lying, you also cannot live your life expecting everyone to be dishonest.
-The truth remains that while all or some of these characteristics may be present when someone is not telling the truth, there may be other things going on as well.
-So reading too much into it and becoming a personal deputy of the truth – may end up causing you more pain in the end.
-Also, while it is maddening to be lied to….is the truth something that you can handle more easily?
-Sometimes people like to save your feelings rather than to cover up some deep dark misdeed.
-And each and every one of us has certain things in life that we don’t want to admit to ourselves let alone others.
-The balance comes when you decide what truth matters to you, and when you decide whom you can trust.
-More often than not, people know when they are being lied to, whether they outwardly recognize it or not.
-Go with your intuition and realize that once someone lies to you about something once, it is doubtful they will ever backtrack and admit to the truth.
+So… are you getting the facts or just a bunch of fiction?
+While it’s helpful to arm yourself with the knowledge of how to detect lies, you cannot go through life assuming everyone is being dishonest.
+The truth is, while some of these characteristics may be present when someone is lying, there may be other factors at play.
+Overanalyzing the situation and becoming a self-appointed deputy of the truth may end up causing more harm than good.
+Also, while being lied to is frustrating, is the truth always something you can handle more easily?
+Sometimes, people lie to protect your feelings, rather than covering up a deep, dark secret.
+Each of us has certain things we don’t want to admit to ourselves, let alone others.
+The balance comes when you decide which truths matter to you, and when you decide whom you can trust.
+More often than not, people know when they are being lied to, even if they don’t consciously acknowledge it.
+Trust your intuition and remember that once someone lies to you, it’s unlikely they will ever backtrack and admit the truth.

 Share: